trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 .. _<projectDir>/CTestConfig.cmake:

-**<projectDir>/CTestConfig.cmake**: [Optional] Specifies the CDash site and project to submit results to when doing an automated build driven by CTest (it is read by the scripting code in ``TribitsCTestDriverCore.cmake``).
-This file only needs to be present when the CTest driver code in ``TribitsCTestDriverCore.cmake`` is used.
+**<projectDir>/CTestConfig.cmake**: [Optional] Specifies the CDash site and project to submit results to when doing an automated build driven by the CTest driver code in `TRIBITS_CTEST_DRIVER()`_ is used (see `TriBITS Package-by-Package CTest/Dash Driver`_).
 This file is also required to use the TriBITS-generated ``dashboard`` target (see `Dashboard Submissions
 <../build_quick_ref/TribitsBuildQuickRef.html#dashboard-submissions>`_).
 An
 example of this file is `TribitsExampleProject`_/``CTestConfig.cmake``: